 For name-based virtual hosts, keep the Host header pointed at the real site name so the request hits the intended vhost instead of the server default.

-The example rules above do not block ACME token files.
-This check matters only when the host actually uses HTTP-01 validation or when a broader dot-directory deny rule was added separately.
+The example rules do not block ACME token files because the hidden-directory rule is limited to version-control directories and the final token filename does not start with a dot.
+This check matters when the host uses HTTP-01 validation or when another policy blocks all dot-directories.

 If the site already uses a vhost-specific access log, review that file instead of the global /var/log/apache2/access.log path.